TORNADO HQ: waiting on update ...

 * Severe Thunderstorm Watch for portions of

-* Effective this Thursday afternoon from 500 PM until Midnight
+* Effective this Friday afternoon and evening from 420 PM until

 * Primary threats include...